mwgg/passera/README.md

 Passera turns any entered text into a strong password up to 64 characters long and copies it to clipboard.
-Figure out a decent system for yourself that will allow unique passphases for every website, such as combining website name/URL with a phrase that you would not forget.
+Figure out a decent system for yourself that will allow unique passphrases for every website, such as combining website name/URL with a phrase that you would not forget.
 To login, fire up Passera and enter the passphrase you chose and your real password will be copied to clipboard.